BesnikShala/BeFitness-MS4/README.md

 The admin will be able to add new products, amend any product or even delete anything from the site including other posts.

-## Features Left to Implement

-* Share Progress / Post Status

-Users will be able to share their progress or experience with other befitness account holders.
-They are able to post a status, with full CRUD functionality to edit or delete their posts.

 * Plans

 Users can view and purchase different plans to suit their fitness needs.
-The users will be able to view plan details and add to cart to pruchase.
+The users will be able to view plan details and add to cart to purchase.

+## Features Left to Implement

+* Product Reviews

+Users will be able to write a review and view reviews of products/plans.

 ## Technologies